Skip to content

 • storages.<NAME>.azure.container option should contain the name of the Azure container.
 Also you can use storages.<NAME>.azure.prefix option to specify the path (sub-folder) to the backups inside the container.
 If prefix is not set, backups are stored in the root directory of the container.

-The options within the storages.<NAME>.azure subsection are further explained in the Operator Custom Resource options.
+These and other options within the storages.<NAME>.azure subsection are further described in the Operator Custom Resource options.

 Here is an example of the deploy/cr.yaml configuration file which configures Azure Blob storage for backups: